CMSP Tales & KLX 300D Upgrades

 The Honda scooter is a joke, its natural turning circle is just not small enough for any Lollipop test quest.

-To demonstrate the science of the center of gravity position forward or backwards I purchased some Tusk 30mm risers for my Kwakersaki and went to the Pittsburg DMV to give them a whirl.
+To demonstrate the science of the center of gravity position forward or backwards on the KLX I purchased some Tusk 30mm risers for my Kwakersaki and went to the Pittsburg DMV to give them a whirl.

 It was swings and roundabouts and took some getting used to!
-Still way better than the Yamaha Scooter by the way!
+It was still way better than the Yamaha Scooter by the way!

 The risers were outstanding for the circles but piss poor for the straight-line stuff!

-I am currently contemplating taking the risers off and doing a few comparisons at the Pittsburg DMV to see which is best for the lollipop test quest.
+I had been contemplating taking the risers off and doing a few comparisons at the Pittsburg DMV to see which is best for the lollipop test quest.

 I suspect I will be pulling them off, as lower puts the weight forward and this is where you actually want it for the straight-line control on this stupid lollipop test quest!